fafeitsch/imaginary-geo-itinerary/README.md

 * pictures and/or videos from your journey, together with their coordinates (unfortunately, it doesn't suffice to have the coordinates stored inside the images, see Limitations below.)
 * the IGI binaries (e.g. downloaded from Github's release page) __or__
+* npm installed

+### Building the app for deployment

+You only need to build the app if you want to deploy it on a webserver.
+For a local presentation of your images, the development mode `npm run dev` normally suffices.

-* npm installed to build the app from scratch: `npm i && npm run build`.
+To build the app from scratch run: `npm i && npm run build -- --base=/base/path`.
 The binaries are then stored in the `dist` directory.
+Please adapt your base path accordingly.
+If you put the IGI files into the directory `/journey/slideshow/` so that IGI can be reached by `https://example.com/journey/slideshow`, then you _must_ use `npm run build -- --base=/journey/slideshow/`.

+Copy the contents of the `dist` directory to your webserver (and _only_ the contents of the `dist`directory).

 ### Creating an itinerary